Asisat Oshoala: Liverpool

-On 23 January 2015, Oshoala joined Liverpool in England's Women's Super League.
+On 23 January 2015, Oshoala became the first African player to compete in England's Women's Super League, when she joined Liverpool.
 The club's manager, Matt Beard, called her "one of the best young players in the world".
-Although rumours had linked her with other clubs, she was very happy to join Liverpool.
-She was the first player from an African nation to compete in the top women's league in England.

-Despite missing two months of the 2015 season with a knee injury, Oshoala scored three goals in the nine games in which she played as defending champions Liverpool finished in seventh place.
+Despite missing two months of the 2015 season with a knee injury, Oshoala scored three goals in the nine games in which she played.
 Her first goal of the season was the game-opener of a 2–1 win against Birmingham City on April 1.
-During the club's 2–1 win over Manchester City, she scored the game-opening goal in the tenth minute.
-She scored the club's third goal of a 3–1 win against Arsenal on 12 July.

-In January 2016, Liverpool reported that a transfer bid from Arsenal had activated the release clause in Oshoala's contract and that she was discussing personal terms with the London club.
+In January 2016, Liverpool reported that a transfer bid from Arsenal had activated the release clause in Oshoala's contract and that she was in negotiations with the London club.

 Arsenal

 In March 2016, Oshoala signed with Arsenal.
-Arsenal manager, Pedro Losa said of her signing, "Asisat is a fantastic talent and will be a great addition to our squad.
-She is quick, with excellent feet and has proven she can score goals so it's very positive she has decided to join us."

-Oshoala helped Arsenal win the 2016 FA Women's Cup Final on 14 May.
-The win marked the club's 14th title.
-Oshoala made 13 appearances for the club during the 2016 season and scored two goals.
-She scored the game-winning goal in the 2–0 win against Notts County on 28 August.
-Arsenal finished in third place with a record.
+On 14 May, she helped the club win the 2016 FA Women's Cup Final, which marked Arsenal's 14th title.
+Oshoala made 13 appearances for the club during the 2016 season and scored two goals, with Arsenal finishing in third place in the league with a record.
+(Note: Attributed to multiple references:)

 Dalian Quanjian

-On 10 February 2017, Oshoala signed with Chinese club Dalian (大连女子足球俱乐部).
-During the 2017 season, she scored 12 goals helping Dalian Quanjian win the league championship.
+On 10 February 2017, Oshoala signed with the Chinese club Dalian (大连女子足球俱乐部).
+During the 2017 season, she scored 12 goals, helping the club win the league championship.
 She was awarded the league's Golden Boot award for most goals scored.
-The same year, she scored four goals during the 2017 Women's Super Cup and helped the club defeat Shanghai 5–3 to win the championship.
-In October 2018, she helped the club win the league championship for the second consecutive year.
+The same year, she scored four goals during the 2017 Women's Super Cup as Dalian defeated Shanghai 5–3 to win the championship.
+In October 2018, Dalian won the league championship for the second consecutive year.